 Climbing shoes are the very least you need to get started.
 As I’ll explain later in this blog, there are two main types of climbing: Ropes and Bouldering.
 To boulder, which involves no ropes, all you need is a pair of climbing shoes.

-Climbing shoes in general are tight and uncomfortable and takes some getting used.
-More “Aggressive” shoes will be more uncomfortable so when you’re just starting out, you’re going to want to look for the least aggressive, most flat footed shoe there is.
-Click here to see our complete guide to the best beginner climbing shoes (coming soon).
+Climbing shoes in general are tight and uncomfortable and take some getting used to.
+More “Aggressive” shoes will be more uncomfortable so when you’re just starting, you’re going to want to look for the least aggressive, most flat-footed shoe there is.

-If you’re not sure if you’re going to like climbing and are just trying it out, pretty much every climbing gyms offer shoe rentals.
+If you’re not sure if you’re going to like climbing and are just trying it out, pretty much every climbing gym offer shoe rentals.

 3. Belay Device (ATC or Gri Gri)

 There are multiple different types of belay devices but the most common are an ATC or Gri-gri.
-ATCs are much cheaper but gri-gri’s have an “auto-blocking” feature which can be good for beginners because they basically self lock.
-In the rare case that belayer lets go of the brake strand (explained later), the gri-gri will brake on it’s own (Auto-blocking).
+ATCs are much cheaper but gri-gri’s have an “auto-blocking” feature which can be good for beginners because they self-lock.
+In the rare case that the belayer lets go of the brake strand (explained later), the gri-gri will brake on its own (Auto-blocking).